jmmccasland/guides/source/localizable/tutorial/acceptance-test.md

 which runs Qunit in Chrome and [PhantomJS](http://phantomjs.org/).

 Our launched Chrome web browser now shows 10 successful tests.
-If you toggle the box labeled "Hide passed tests", you should see our successful acceptance test, along with 9 passing JSHint tests.
-Ember tests each file you create for syntax issues (known as "linting") using [JSHint](http://jshint.com/).
+If you toggle the box labeled "Hide passed tests", you should see our successful acceptance test, along with 9 passing ESLint tests.
+Ember tests each file you create for syntax issues (known as "linting") using [ESLint](http://eslint.org/).

 ![Initial Tests Screenshot](../../images/acceptance-test/initial-tests.png)